MASSHUU12/godot-yat/README.md

 The second goal, which is particularly important to me, is to make YAT as open as possible to change, personalization, and expansion, so that everyone can customize it as much as possible for their own project.

 Of course, creating such a complex and ambitious project is extremely difficult (especially alone), so it will still be in beta for a long time to come.
-Nevertheless, all the basic functions are working mostly correctly, and major changes breaking compatibility are not expected to arrive anytime soon.

 ## Prerequisites